openstack-infra/system-config/doc/source/third_party.rst

 Requesting a Service Account
 ----------------------------

-Feel free to contact the OpenStack Infrastructure Team via `email <mailto:opencontrail-infra@lists.opencontrail.org>`_, `bug report <https://bugs.launchpad.net/opencontrail-ci/>`_ or in the #opencontrail-infra IRC channel to arrange setting up a dedicated user
+Feel free to contact the OpenContrail Infrastructure Team via `email <mailto:opencontrail-infra@lists.opencontrail.org>`_, `bug report <https://bugs.launchpad.net/opencontrail-ci/>`_ or in the #opencontrail-infra IRC channel to arrange setting up a dedicated user